spardoel/Sign-language-recognition/Posts/2022-09-23_Sign_language_interpreter_blog_11.md

 ## Holistic body position estimation

-Mediapipe offer many different models.
+Mediapipe offers many different models.
 Originally, I used the hand tracking model.
 This model identified the hand and fingers of one or more hands.
 However, sign language uses more than just the hands.
 For example, here are the signs for 'Man' and 'Woman'.

 Man